Georgia Drug Manufacturing Laws

 - Did not cause death or serious bodily injury;

 - Serving a mandatory minimum sentence would not advance the interests of justice.

 For more information on the specific drug manufacturing laws in Georgia, consult the chart below.

 |Mandatory Minimum Sentences||

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 Georgia Drug Manufacturing Laws: Additional Resources

 As you can see, Georgia drug manufacturing laws can be harsh, particularly where they incorporate perfectly legal substances which could be used in drug manufacturing.
 With many of these laws, the government's case comes down to intent, which is not always easy to prove.
-If you're facing drug manufacturing charges in Georgia, you'll want to have an experienced advocate by your side early on in the process to challenge the government's evidence and to bolster your own.
-Reach out to one today and you can receive a free initial evaluation of your case.
+If you're facing drug manufacturing charges in Georgia, you'll want to have an experienced criminal defense attorney by your side early on in the process to challenge the government's evidence and to bolster your own.

 Contact a qualified attorney.